mantidproject/mantid/docs/source/algorithms/PolDiffILLReduction-v1.rst

   - *ContainerInnerRadius*
   - *ContainerOuterRadius*

+Time-of-flight specific keys:

+- *EPWidth*

+The *EPWidth* key is the user-defined width (in the number of time channels) of elastic peaks to be used for integrating elastic peaks.

 Optional keys:

 - *InitialEnergy* - if not provided, the value will be calculated from the wavelength in the SampleLogs
 - *NMoles* - if not provided, the value will be calculated based on the *SampleMass* and *FormulaUnitMass*

 Workflows
 #########